Coordinator: Dr. Andrea Herrmann (UU)

 - Elderly Entrepreneurship in Portugal.

-These case studies will cover aspects of capital, labour and knowledge institutions and highlight best practices, concerns and problems in the Entrepreneurial Society.
+These case studies cover aspects of capital, labour and knowledge institutions and highlight best practices, concerns and problems in the Entrepreneurial Society.
 In depth case studies may reveal important reform suggestions for our reform agenda.